sayanalokesh/DynamicWebApplication/ProjectOverview.md

 The primary objective of this code is to construct a Load Balancer and associate EC2 instances with the Target Group.
 Refer to the [LoadBalancing.py](https://github.com/sayanalokesh/DynamicWebApplication/blob/main/LoadBalancing.py) for the boto3 code snippet.

-Enclosed are the pertinent screenshots linked to the code.
+Enclosed are the relevant screenshots linked to the code.

 ### Auto Scaling Group (ASG) Configuration